-The first opportunity is strangers – investors who do not know you or your firm.
-They have to be able to find you on the Internet, they have to be able to learn more about you on the Internet, and your website has to convince them to give-up their anonymity.
+Your biggest digital marketing opportunity is reaching people who don’t know you (strangers).
+There are millions who rely on advisors to help them achieve their financial goals, but they don’t know you or your firm.
+They have to be able to find you on the Internet, they have to be able to learn more about you on the Internet, and your website has to convince them to give-up their anonymity and initiate contact.

 - Investors who are replacing current advisors